Talking to your children about the coronavirus pandemic

 Avoid turning the television off or closing web pages when they come in to the room.
 This can spark their interest in knowing what's really going on – and that is when their imagination can take over.

 If children have access to clear and honest explanations of what is happening, and they know it's okay to talk about the pandemic, no matter how scary, then it can give them the confidence to reach out to you.
 All children, even teenagers, want to know that their parents can keep them safe.

-The best way to communicate safety is by talking about worrying news with open, confident, clear and truthful facts.
-Talk to them about what they can do to look after themselves and others, explaining the importance of hand washing, for example.
+Talk about worrying news with open, confident and clear facts.
+Give them practical tips on looking after themselves and others, explaining the importance of hand washing, ventilation or vaccinations, for example.
 It’s also a good opportunity to talk about the benefits of kindness.